deepakdevaru/Intrusion-Detection-System/README.md

 •	This project deals with Design and Development of IDS for testing intrusion against back dos, buffer overflow, ftp write, imap, nmap probe, Smurf dos, IPsweep probe, teardrop dos etc. Accuracy achieved is 99.7%.

+This work aims to perform the work done by Nkiama, Said and Saidu (2016) in: https://thesai.org/Downloads/Volume7No4/Paper_19-A_Subset_Feature_Elimination_Mechanism_for_Intrusion_Detection_System.pdf

 Method Description